-Hardware is the fundamental resource of any embedded device and choosing a particular component depends on the requirement and specification of the designer.
+Hardware abstraction layer (HAL) is the fundamental resource of any embedded device and choosing a particular component depends on the requirement and specification of the designer.
 In the global market, there are many variants of hardware produced for different applications.
 Some of them are:

 A Microcontroller is preferred to build small applications with precise calculation.
 Indeed, they have a limited amount of ram and less reliable.
-Some of the famous manufacturing companies are Altera, Atmel, Renesas, Infineon, NXP and much more.
+Some of the famous manufacturing companies are Altera, Atmel, Renesas, Infineon, NXP, and much more.
 Technically, a microcontroller is an intelligent device that computes the task execution time and allocates the memory resources assigned by the user in an efficient manner.

 System on Chip (SoC)

 SoC comprises a CPU, Peripheral devices (Timers, counters), Communication interfaces (I²C, SPI, UART), and Power Management Circuits on a single IC.

-If your application should be more reliable with higher performance and low-cost SoC is the best choice.
+If your application should be more reliable with higher performance, low-cost SoC is the best choice.
 It supports one or more processor cores.